How to choose CAPA software: 8 essential functions

 - Integrate with surrounding systems and QA processes to assure data quality

 - Facilitate statistical analysis and formal failure investigations

 - Allow organizations to validate the success of preventive or corrective actions

 While these requirements are useful, they don’t translate directly into software features or help you identify which CAPA software options are likely to fail in a real-world implementation.
-Fortunately, by understanding the cGMP and CAPA process, you can identify eight key capabilities, from powerful reporting to comprehensive audit trails.
+Fortunately, by understanding the cGMP and CAPA process, you can identify the following eight key capabilities:

-Related Reading: The 6 Most Common Warnings for FDA 21 CFR 820 Noncompliance
+Related reading: 6 most common warnings for FDA 21 CFR 820 noncompliance

-Any CAPA management software needs to offer basic functionality for CAPA reporting.
+Any CAPA software needs to offer basic functionality for quality event and CAPA reporting.
 This is defined as a standardized report template for recording defects or complaints and the steps taken to correct an issue.
 At a minimum, your organization's CAPA report should include details such as:

 - Issue description